puppetlabs/puppet-docs/source/pe/2.5/console_live_resources.markdown

 The Summary View
 -----

-The summary view has an "Inspect All" button, which scans all resources of all types and reports on their similarity.
+The summary view "Inspect All" button scans all resources of all types and reports on their similarity.
 This is mostly useful when you think you've selected a group of identical nodes but want to make sure.

 Using "Inspect All" at the start of a session will pre-load a lot of information into memory, which can speed up later operations.